Home / Blog /

 • Experiment and Monitor: Each person's response to food can vary.
 A Continuous Glucose Monitor (CGM) can show how different types of rice affect your blood sugar levels immediately.
 This can help you make personalised dietary choices.

-• Choosing long grain rice options can also influence the glucose response and have more steady rises compared to short grain alternatives.
+• Choosing long-grain rice options can also influence the glucose response and have more steady rises compared to short-grain alternatives.

 Conclusion

 Brown rice is a better choice for keeping blood sugar levels steady than white rice.
-This is because brown rice has a lower glycemic index and more fibre.
+This is because brown rice has a lower glycaemic index and more fibre.
 Switching to brown rice can have a big impact on metabolic health for those managing it.
 It's a simple change in diet.

 To manage your blood sugar well, focus on eating balanced meals, controlling portion sizes, and checking your blood sugar levels.
 Don't just focus on the type of rice you consume.